Quick Summary

 Recommended Folic Acid Supplement Dose

-The NHS recommended intake of folic acid for adults is 200 micrograms (mcg) per day8.
-Pregnant women or individuals with specific health conditions may require higher doses, but this should always be determined by a healthcare provider.
+The NHS recommends an intake of 200 micrograms (mcg) of folic acid per day for adults.
+Pregnant women or individuals with specific health conditions may require higher doses, but a healthcare provider should always determine this.

 Conclusion